 Pay close attention to the piece sizes in any set before buying.

 Made In's 8-quart stock pot is a great piece, but their 2-quart sauce pan is small.
-And we always advise against getting a nonstick skillet in a set of stainless because you'll pay too much for a pan that's going to wear out in just a few years (and Made In's nonstick skillet is no exception).
+We advise against getting a nonstick skillet in a set of stainless because you'll pay too much for a pan that's going to wear out in just a few years (and Made In's nonstick skillet is no exception).
 The pieces are functional, and it's great that there's no tiny skillet, but we think the nonstick skillet makes this set overpriced.

 Sets Vs. Individual Pieces